iconnect/ridley/README.md

 ## Scott

-Scott is a library which allow you to easily the most common Haskell metrics to [Prometheus](https://prometheus.io).
+Scott is a library which allow you to easily expose the most common Haskell metrics to [Prometheus](https://prometheus.io).